CCEJ’s 45th Annual Food & Beverage Industries Humanitarian Awards Dinner

-CCEJ’s 44th Annual Food & Beverage Industries Humanitarian Awards Dinner was held at the Hilton Anaheim on September 5, 2018.
-More than 360 guests attended to honor Mary Crocker (Alta Dena Dairy), Bob Paul (Navigator Sales & Marketing) and Valerie Jabbar (formerly of Ralphs, now with Kroger).
+In 2018, more than 360 guests attended the Food and Beverage Industries Humanitarian Awards to honor Mary Crocker (Alta Dena Dairy), Bob Paul (Navigator Sales & Marketing) and Valerie Jabbar (formerly of Ralphs, now with Kroger).

 CCEJ’s work with youth was featured throughout the evening.
 During a discussion of personal values, four youth leaders from CCEJ’s Building Bridges for Youth Program shared their thoughts on CCEJ’s values of respect, justice, community, and transformation.
 F&B Industry leader Dave Dimond and his daughter Lexi shared the impact of CCEJ’s programs for their family (video link here).
 Three outstanding youth leaders from CCEJ’s Building Bridges served as presenters for the awardees and shared their personal reflections on meeting each honoree.